 Once she had left, I called my mom, who was watching all three kids at home.
 I couldn’t stop crying as I told her what had happened.
 As any mother would do for her daughter who was upset, she called everyone we knew and finally got someone to watch the kids while she came to the hospital.
 My mom stayed with me until late that night.
 We didn’t time this all out too well since both of Hugh’s grandfathers were traveling for work, leaving just his grandmothers and one of his aunts to help with everything back at home.

 At this point it had been hours since delivery and I knew I probably needed some medical attention of my own.
 The nurses had already transferred my belongings to a postpartum room while we were in the nursery.
 So, at this point, I went with my mom to the postpartum room to use the restroom for the first time (wowzers) and get settled into the bed, knowing that a medical transfer team was on their way.
 Logan also joined me in the room a little later to discuss a plan.
-We agreed he would
+We agreed he would follow them in a car to get Hugh registered at the new hospital and stay with him until I could be discharged and meet them there.

 Soon after Logan met with Dr. Giep, he called me with an update.
 It was decided that I would work with my nurses to get as many discharge tasks completed through the night as possible so I could leave first thing in the morning.
 Dr. Giep and his nurses in the NICU do rounds every morning at 10am and we both needed to be there at Hugh’s introduction.